Bhushan-88/ansible-2025/README.md

 ```bash
 ansible -i hosts all -m setup
 ```

+## Register
+register is used to store the output of a task in a variable, so that you can use that output in later tasks (for conditions, debugging, or logic).

+## Condition
+A condition controls whether a task runs or not.
+In Ansible, conditions are written using the when keyword.

+“Run this task only if the condition is true.” ex:-when: ansible_os_family == "Debian"

+## Privilege escalation
+In Ansible, privilege escalation is called become.

+Int Quetion: Privileges are permissions assigned to users or processes that determine what actions they can perform on a system.
+Administrative tasks require elevated privileges.

+## Loop
+Loops = Repeat a task multiple times with different values

+Ansible loops allow a task to run multiple times using different values, reducing code repetition and improving automation efficiency.

+## Setfact
+set_fact is used to create or modify variables dynamically during playbook execution.

+## Package module
+The package module allows you to manage packages without worrying about the OS-specific package manager.

 ## Tags
 Tags = Labels for tasks that let you run only specific parts of a playbook.
 ```bash